Dr. Niteen Dedhia

 Diagnosis of bacterial keratitis is done through the following methods:

-Physical examination: The ophthalmologist will perform the comprehensive physical examination of the eye.
-It includes visual acuity, pupil examination, determination of intraocular pressure, and slit-lamp examination.
-The ophthalmologist may rule out the
+examination of the eye.
+It includes visual acuity, pupil examination, determination of

 presence of other conditions that are causing the symptoms.